ddafik/ddafik.github.io/content/bio.md

 cv_url: "#"
 ---

-Prof. Dafik merupakan dosen matematika yang menamatkan pendidikan di FKIP UNEJ pada 1992.
-Kemudian melanjutkan studi di **University of Manchester Institute of Science and Technology (UMIST)** U.K Inggris tahun 1998.
-Sedangkan gelar Doktornya diperoleh dari **School of Information and Technology and Mathematical Science (ITMS) University of Ballarat**, Australia tahun 2007.
-Dan dianugerahi gelar **Guru Besar pada tahun 2013**.
+Prof. Dafik is a mathematics lecturer who completed his education at FKIP UNEJ in 1992.
+He then continued his studies at the **University of Manchester Institute of Science and Technology (UMIST)**, UK in 1998.
+He obtained his Doctorate degree from the **School of Information and Technology and Mathematical Science (ITMS) University of Ballarat**, Australia in 2007.
+He was awarded the title of **Professor in 2013**.